thetllgiraffe/Papa-Dons/Backend/README.md

 This is a calender app with a node server and sqlite3.
 It is very basic atm but a good starting template that can be customized for particular uses.

-If you have node already installed then just run `npm -i` Then `node app.js` to run the application
+If you have node already installed then from this directory just run `npm -i` Then `node app.js` to run the application

 Events can be scheduled but will not show up on the calender until an admin approved the event